Data Upload API & Samples scripts

 readAndUpload(sensor,uploader)

-Participate with your own air quality monitoring station
+why not participate to the map with your own air quality station?

-The station comes together with 10-meter water-proof power cables, a power supply, mounting equipment and an optional solar panel.
+The station comes with a 10-meter water-proof power cable, a USB power supply, mounting equipment and an optional solar panel.

 About the Air Quality and Pollution Measurement: